MicrosoftDocs/dynamics365smb-docs/business-central/faqs-bank-reconciliation.md

 ms.reviewer: jswymer
 ---

-# FAQ for bank reconciliation
+# FAQ for bank reconciliation assist

 These frequently asked questions (FAQ) describe the AI impact of bank reconciliation assist in Business Central.